Make a fool of yourself to reduce stage fright and be a more engaging speaker

 The way to show yourself that you can cope with making a fool of yourself is simply this: Make a fool of yourself!

-Regularly take actions that carry a risk that you’ll make a fool of yourself or feel embarrassed.
+To be a good public speaker regularly take actions that carry a risk that you’ll make a fool of yourself or feel embarrassed.
 You’ll gradually increase your comfort level with making a fool of yourself.
 Here’s some examples of actions you could take:

 1. Ring a wrong number deliberately and say “I’m sorry, I dialled the wrong number”.